Study & Worship Materials

 - Epiphany Bible Study – The Season after Epiphany is important for EMM.
 Traditionally, it is in this season that we read the Gospel of Matthew, Chapter 2, and learn why the Holy Family became refugees.
 EMM offers three four Bible studies based on Epiphany readings for Revised Common Lectionary Years B & C, one Bible study based on the Gospel of John, and one Bible study based on the Gospel of Mark.
 All are adaptable for any time of year.
 Request the 2021 Epiphany Bible Study on the Gospel of Mark.
 2020 Epiphany Bible Study on the Gospel of John.
 Request the 2019 Year C Curriculum.
 Request the 2018 Year B Curriculum.

 - Reflections on Stations of the Cross: During Lent 2020, Episcopal Migration Ministries offered an opportunity to journey the Stations of the Cross.
-A digital booklet and compilation of audio meditations is available for download.
+A digital booklet, available in English and Spanish, and compilation of audio meditations is available for download.

 - Refugee Sunday Toolkit – EMM offers a comprehensive toolkit that guides congregations through the process of planning and hosting a Refugee Sunday, including tips for additional activities to welcome the wider community into this special day.
 Request here.